Non-Stationary Bandit Convex Optimization: An Optimal Algorithm with Two-Point Feedback: Introduction

 \section{Introduction}

 We study the problem of Bandit Convex Optimization (BCO) in non-stationary environments with two-point feedback \citep{zhao2021bandit}, which has successfully modeled many real-world scenarios where the feedback is incomplete \citep{hazan2009efficient}.
 For example, emerging online network tasks such as fog computing in the Internet of Things require online decisions to flexibly adapt to changing user preferences \citep{chen2018bandit}.
 This problem can be viewed as a repeated game between a learner and an adversary as follows: At each iteration $t$, the adversary selects a convex loss function $f_t$ on $\mathbb{R}^d$, which remains unknown to the learner.
-The learner then chooses two points, $\bx_t^+$ and $\bx_t^-$, from a compact convex set $\mathcal{X} \subseteq \mathbb{R}^d$ and suffers the corresponding losses, $f_t(\bx_t^+)$ and $f_t(\bx_t^-)$.
+The learner then chooses two points, $\bx^{t,+}$ and $\bx^{t,-}$, from a compact convex set $\mathcal{X} \subseteq \mathbb{R}^d$ and suffers the corresponding losses, $f_t(\bx^{t,+})$ and $f_t(\bx^{t,-})$.
 In non-stationary environments, the learner's goal is to minimize the \textit{dynamic regret} introduced by \cite{zinkevich2003online}, defined as

-This quantity measures the difference between the learner's cumulative loss and that of a comparator sequence $\bu_1, \ldots, \bu_T \in \mathcal{X}$.
-Basically, the comparator sequence is unknown to the learner, requiring us to establish a \textit{universal} bound that holds for any sequence of comparators.
-In particular, if the comparator sequence is chosen as $\bu_1 = \ldots = \bu_T = \argmin_{\bx \in \mathcal{X}} \ \sum_{t=1}^T f_t(\bx)$, then the dynamic regret reduces to the well-studied static regret \citep{agarwal2010optimal,duchi2015optimal,shamir2017optimal}, and the dynamic regret bound automatically adapts to stationary environments.
+This quantity measures the difference between the learner's cumulative loss and that of a comparator sequence $\bu^1, \ldots, \bu^T \in \mathcal{X}$.
+The comparator sequence is not known to the learner; our goal is therefore to obtain bounds that hold universally over all comparator sequences.
+In particular, if the comparator sequence is chosen as $\bu^1 = \ldots = \bu^T = \argmin_{\bx \in \mathcal{X}} \ \sum_{t=1}^T f_t(\bx)$, then the dynamic regret reduces to the well-studied static regret \citep{agarwal2010optimal,duchi2015optimal,shamir2017optimal}, and the dynamic regret bound automatically adapts to stationary environments.
 In a setting parallel to ours, \citet{liu2025non} recently provided a comprehensive dynamic regret analysis under one-point feedback.